Tips on exercise during and after pregnancy.

 The Rundown on Running Shoes!

-In this blog we’ll talk about a few basic characteristics of running shoes, 2 key rules to follow when picking out a shoe, and special considerations for pregnant and postpartum runners!
+In this blog we’ll talk about a few basic characteristics of running shoes and 2 key rules to follow when picking out a shoe!
+See post here for special considerations for pregnant and postpartum runners!

 The Anatomy of a Running Shoe

 The diagram below gives an overview of a few main characteristics of a running shoe.
 Choosing a shoe with specific characteristics could benefit running performance and health!